robintsunny/StudyGuideNotes/misc.md

 ### Describe in detail what a redux reducer is.
 What makes it a pure function?
 A Reducer is a pure function that describes state mutations by taking the previous state of the app, the action being dispatched, and returns the next state of the app.
 A Reducer does not modify the state given to it.
 It has to be pure, so it has to return a new object.

+### What is the role of the store in Redux?
+It holds current application state, dispatch actions, and uses reducers to update the state

+### What does the subscribe method do in Redux?
+It lets you register a callback that the Redux store will call any time an action has been dispatched, so that you can update the UI of your application.
+It will reflect the current application state.